 LED: The light at the end of the cigarette (light emitting diode).
 Depending on the model, the LED may convey information to the user about the battery, i.e. flashing when the battery is running out or glowing green to show it is fully charged.

 mAh: Milliamp hour (1/1000th of an amp hour).
 The higher the mAh, the more power a battery can hold.
 The battery life still depends on the power you use it at.
-For example, if you use a battery at 40 watts it will not last as long as a battery used at 20 watts.
+For example, if you use a battery to deliver power at 40 watts it will not last as long as a battery used to deliver power at 20 watts.